 Describe the source of risk and nature of potential impact on individuals.
 Include associated compliance and corporate risks as necessary.
-Likelihood of harm Severity of harm Overall risk Details Issuing award letters or payments to the incorrect applicant Possible Minimal Low
+Likelihood of harm Severity of harm Overall risk Details 'Risk of secure transferring of confidential data as part of the application Possible Minimal Low